PakhrinLab/MMUbiPred/README.md

 # MMUbiPred
-A multi-modal encoding-based deep learning approach for prediction of protein ubiquitination site prediction
+Multimodal deep learning for predicting protein ubiquitination sites

 ## Evaluate Model
 Programs were executed using anaconda version: 2020.07, recommended to install the same